 My main camera body is a Canon 5D Mark III that I bought two years ago.
 I wanted a camera with two card slots, just in case, and I always shoot using both.

-My favourite focal length is the Canon 50mm that I mainly use for baby sessions and outdoor family sessions.
+My favourite focal length is the Canon 50mm that I mainly use for baby photoshoots (guide) and outdoor family sessions.
 It allows me to work with wide apertures and get details.
 In addition, it allows me to work indoors with low light conditions.
 It is the lens I use for everyday shooting with my kids.

 I learned photography on this lens and I’ve shot some of my favourite images on it, like the portrait, which was shortlisted in the 2019 Open Competition of the Sony World Photography Organisation of my son Bruno.
 I love taking portraits with that lens.